Athanasius Kircher: Medicine

 Kircher took a modern approach to the study of diseases as early as 1646 by using a microscope to investigate the blood of plague victims.
 In his Scrutinium Pestis of 1658, he observed the presence of "little worms" or "animalcules" in the blood and concluded that the disease was caused by microorganisms.
 That was correct, although it is likely that what he saw were red or white blood cells and not the plague agent, Yersinia pestis.
 He also proposed hygienic measures to prevent the spread of disease, such as isolation, quarantine, burning clothes worn by the infected and wearing facemasks to prevent the inhalation of germs.

 Technology

 In 1646, Kircher published Ars Magna Lucis et Umbrae, concerning the display of images on a screen using an apparatus similar to the magic lantern developed by Christiaan Huygens and others.
-Kircher described the construction of a "catastrophic lamp" that used reflection to project images on the wall of a darkened room.
-Although Kircher did not invent the device, he improved it, and suggested methods by which exhibitors could use his device.
+Kircher described the construction of a "catoptric lamp" that used reflection to project images on the wall of a darkened room.
+Although Kircher did not invent the device, he improved it and suggested methods by which exhibitors could use his device.
 Much of the significance of his work arises from Kircher's rational approach towards the demystification of projected images.